makersacademy/airport_challenge/README.md

+--- Completing the Makers Academy Airport challenge ---

+I completed this project at the end of my first week at Makers.
 As requested in CONTRIBUTING.md, I created this README to explain my approach.

-Please see below the asterisks for notes I made whilst completing the challenge.
+Please see below the grey line for notes I made whilst completing the challenge.
 These notes are also saved as a text file (EA_working_notes.txt) to aid readability.

 These notes demonstrate that I:

 Made notes as I worked, to keep track of where I was in the process.

 Pasted key parts of the instructions, to focus my attention.

 Made notes of edits I made to the Gemfile and rubocop.yml.

 Ran feature tests in irb, sometimes pasting output into notes as an aide-memoir.

 Ran a failing feature test, then wrote a unit test, then wrote code to pass.

 Ran a passing feature test after passing the unit test.

 Used this cycle repeatedly to develop my code.

 Wrote shorter notes as I became familiar with the TDD cycle.

 Noted potential edge cases and tested them.

 Noted potential queries as they occurred to me.

 Wrote out my thought process to help me understand the logic.

 Noted further steps I'd like to complete in the future, if time allows.

 *******************************************************************************